-Results 1–10 of 34 for "Psychology Topic"X related to "Publicizing diabetes' behavioral impact" Refine Your Search Refine Your Search TopicStress (4)Aging (3)Alzheimer's (3)Emotional health (3) 35 more... [+] Human rights (3)Teens (3)Children (2)Disability (2)Ethics (2)Law & psychology (2)Parenting (2)Sleep (2)Testing issues (2)Trauma (2)Violence (2)Addictions (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Education (1)Hate crimes (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 34 Previous 1 2 3 ...
+Results 1–10 of 34 for "Psychology Topic"X related to "Publicizing diabetes' behavioral impact" Refine Your Search Refine Your Search TopicStress (4)Aging (3)Alzheimer's (3)Education (3)Emotional health (3) 30 more... [+] Human rights (3)Sport & exercise (3)Therapy (3)Violence (3)Workplace issues (3)Environment (2)Ethics (2)Law & psychology (2)Teens (2)Bullying (1)Children (1)Death & dying (1)Disability (1)Hate crimes (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Obesity (1)Parenting (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Sleep (1)Socioeconomic status (1)Testing issues (1)Trauma (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 34 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
 Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 2.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
 Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 3.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 4.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
-While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 5.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 6.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 7.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
+While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 5.Psychologists, Working in SchoolsPsychological science is re-examining how people learn and helping facilitate peak performance in the classroom, on the playing field, and in other situations that require physical and mental execution.
+Psychology Topic 6.Psychologists, Serving CommunitiesPsychological science is strengthening communities by combining clinical work and forensic evaluation to support the legal process.
+Psychology Topic 7.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 8.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 9.Psychologists, Protecting the PlanetPsychological science is working to change human behavior to restore our environment.
+Psychology Topic 10.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
 The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 34 for "Psychology Topic"X related to "Publicizing diabetes' behavioral impact"